Overcommit in OpenShift Virtualization

 With time-sliced CPUs, the Linux kernel’s Completely Fair Scheduler (CFS) manages how VMs share physical CPU cores.
 CFS rotates VMs through available cores, giving each VM a proportional slice of CPU time based on its configured CPU requests.

-However this default 10:1 CPU overcommit ratio can be configured to the desired overcommit level by changing the cluster CPU Allocation Ratio.
-Changing this ratio will influence the amount of cpu requests each vCPU is allocated by default, which enforces a max level of CPU overcommit through Kubernetes requests scheduling.
+The default 10:1 overcommit ratio can be configured to the desired overcommit level by changing the vmiCPUAllocationRatio on the hyperconverged Custom Resource.
+Changing this ratio will influence the CPU requests for each vCPU that is allocated by default, which enforces the maximum level of CPU overcommit through Kubernetes based request scheduling.

 Instructions